Federal Direct Stafford Loans

 Students who borrow a loan are required to pay back the full amount of the loan plus any accrued interest.
 There are several repayment options available to students to provide options for students to make their payments on time each month.
 Failure to make payments can impact the student's credit and, if the loan goes into default, prevent the student from receiving further federal financial aid.
 This section is designed to assist students with the repayment process.
 Students who are having difficulty making their payments must contact their servicer immediately.

 Students can view information on all their federal loans online at www.nslds.ed.gov (The National Student Loan Data System).
-Students may sign into this site and view information on their loans including disbursed amounts, type of loan, outstanding principle and interest, the name and contact information for the agency servicing the loan, and the total amount the student borrowed in loans.
+Students may sign into this site and view information on their loans including disbursed amounts, type of loan, outstanding principal and interest, the name and contact information for the agency servicing the loan, and the total amount the student borrowed in loans.
 Repayment is made to the agency servicing your loan.
 The student then works with this servicer listed to make payments, change addresses, request deferments, forbearance, or a new repayment plan.
 Detailed information and repayment calculators for each repayment option is available at www.studentloans.gov or by checking out other repayment options.
-A summary of the five repayment options is provided below.
+A summary of the eight repayment options is provided below.

 Under the Standard Repayment Plan, a student pays a fixed amount each month.
 Monthly payments are at least $50, but the minimum payment may be higher based on the total amount borrowed (view a Monthly Repayment Table).
 There is a 10-year limit on repayment under the Standard Repayment plan.